-The Guidance Office of SMHS is available to help plan an individual course of study, to help resolve conflicts or personal problems, and to explore career opportunities and choices.
-A student needing to see a counselor should stop by the Guidance Office and sign up for an appointment.
-The Guidance Staff at SMHS is assigned alphabetically according to the following groupings:
+The Counseling Office of SMHS is available to help plan an individual course of study, to help resolve conflicts or personal problems, and to explore career opportunities and choices.
+A student needing to see a counselor should stop by the Counseling Office and sign up for an appointment.

+The counselors at SMHS are assigned alphabetically according to the following groupings:

-Ms. Meshanna Marcus is the counselor for students whose last names begin with: A - E
+Ms. Meshanna Marcus is the counselor for students whose last names begin with: A - EK

-Ms. Shelley Edwards is the counselor for students whose last names begin with: F - Lac
+Ms. Pam Lewis is the counselor for students whose last names begin with: EL - KI

-Ms. Lauren Fleming is the counselor for students whose last names begin with: Lad - Re
+Ms. Lauren Fleming is the counselor for students whose last names begin with: KL - PO

-Ms. Ashley Clay is the counselor for students whose last names begin with: Rf - Z
+Ms. Ashley Clay is the counselor for students whose last names begin with: PR - Z

-Parent conferences with guidance, staff, or faculty members may be scheduled by calling the student's assigned counselor.
+Parent conferences with counselors, teachers, and/or staff may be scheduled by calling the student's assigned counselor.